geoserver/geoserver-history/doc/en/user/source/tutorials/staticfiles.rst

 Directly from the Data Directory
 --------------------------------
-Starting from Geoserver 1.5.2 and 1.6.0 you can put your own static files in the www subfolder of the GeoServer data directory, and have them served at ``http:/myhost:8080/geoserver/www``.
-This means you can put there your html, images and javascript (even a full installation of MapBuilder) and have Geoserver provide them on the web: no need for unpacking, creating a new webapp, or fiddling with another web server, and no problems with ajax callback.
+With GeoServer you can put your own static files in the www subfolder of the data directory, and have them served at ``http:/myhost:8080/geoserver/www``.
+This means you can put in your html, images and javascript (even a full installation of MapBuilder) and have Geoserver provide them on the web: no need for unpacking, creating a new webapp, or fiddling with another web server, and no problems with ajax callback.

 Now, this is handy, but has its own limitations: